Why Oculus Quest’s high prices might make me return my headset

 Would you buy one part of a three-part Star Wars story for $10, knowing that you might spend less than two hours actually using it?
 How about spending $30 for a game that you’ve already played or purchased on another VR platform for $15?
 And what’s the deal with charging $15 for Fruit Ninja, an eight-year-old mobile phone game that has effectively been free for most of its life?

-The good news is that Oculus offers full refunds for any game you have spent less than 2 hours actually using, so you can effectively demo anything, and ditch whatever you don’t like.
+The good news is that Oculus offers full refunds for any game you have spent less than 2 hours actually using, so you can effectively demo anything and ditch whatever you don’t like.
 But my first visit to Quest’s store was largely a “whoa, I don’t know that I want to pay that” set of experiences, and almost nothing seemed right-priced to me.

 I understand Oculus’s explanation that a lot of these titles are going to be new to Quest buyers — VR first-timers — which is why it’s trying to set day one Quest prices similarly to day one prices for other platforms.
 But I’m not sure how that’s actually playing out in reality.
 My guess is that there are several different types of people buying Quests, some of whom will be OK paying these prices, while others will look at the games and see a mix of aging smartphone and console experiences at “like new” prices.